bnittalee/Technology-Access-Seattle/README.md

 Date: April 21, 2023

+This notebook is intended for educational purposes, all scenarios are hypothetical and intended to satisfy an academic assignment.

 # Introduction
 By providing technology access to low-income households, this project aims to bridge the digital divide in Seattle and offer opportunities to those who may otherwise be left behind.
 The final model, trained on a dataset from the City of Seattle, solves the problem with 97% accuracy.